criteo/criteo-api-java-sdk/sdks/marketingsolutions_experimental/docs/CreativeApi.md

         CreativeApi apiInstance = new CreativeApi(defaultClient);
         String id = "id_example"; // String | The creative identifier to edit.
-        ResourceInputOfCreativeWrite resourceInputOfCreativeWrite = new ResourceInputOfCreativeWrite(); // ResourceInputOfCreativeWrite |
+        ResourceInputOfCreativeWrite resourceInputOfCreativeWrite = new ResourceInputOfCreativeWrite(); // ResourceInputOfCreativeWrite | The complete new attributes of the creative. try {
-        try {
             ResourceOutcomeOfCreative result = apiInstance.editCreative(id, resourceInputOfCreativeWrite);
             System.out.println(result);